"He who works with his hands is a labourer,

 In the Art Department we aim to:

-In Forms 3, 4 and 5, pupils have a double lesson, totalling 70 minutes, every week.
-In Forms 6, 7 and 8, pupils have a triple lesson, totalling 1hr and 45 minutes, every week for one half of each term, (for the other half of the term, they do Design Technology).
+In Forms 3, 4 and 5, pupils have a double lesson, every week.
+In Forms 6, 7 and 8, pupils have a triple lesson, every week for one half of each term, (for the other half of the term, they do Design & Technology).
 Art activities are available on Mondays and Tuesdays for the junior classes and on Tuesday evenings for senior classes.
 There are four Art in Games sessions each week, where pupils can elect to miss a games session and come to the Art Department instead, to work on independent projects.
 Boys are allowed to attend one of these sessions a week and they sign up on a termly basis.

 Pupils are given A4 soft cover sketchbooks in Form Three and A4 hardback sketchbooks in Form Seven.
 Sketchbooks are kept from one Form to the next and replaced as they are filled.
 Pupils are encouraged to use their sketchbooks to sketch as well as to explore ideas and experiment with techniques.
 They are also used to collect visual information and inspiration.
 Pupils are encouraged to see their sketchbooks as a personal space to explore their creativity; they are not marked by the teacher but they are monitored on an individual level and encouragement and guidance are given.
 Although sketchbooks are stored in the Art Department, pupils are encouraged to take them away and work in them regularly.